gemfire/tanzu-gemfire-management-cf-plugin/README.md

 #### In plugin mode:
-* You have installed [CF CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) and you have installed a compatible [PCC tile](https://network.pivotal.io/products/p-cloudcache/) in this environment.
+* You have installed [CF CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) and you have installed a compatible [VMware Tanzu GemFire](https://network.pivotal.io/products/p-cloudcache/) in this environment.
 (9.10+?)
 * You are logged into CF
     *  `cf login --skip-ssl-validation -a https://api.sys.ENVNAME.cf-app.com -u admin -p PASSWORD`
     * `ENVNAME` corresponds to your CF environment
     * `PASSWORD` can be found in the CF Ops Manager &rarr; PAS tile &rarr; Credentials Tab &rarr; UAA Admin Credentials
-* You have a PCC instance running
+* You have a VMware Tanzu GemFire instance running
     * `cf create-service p-cloudcache dev-plan myPCCInstance`
-* Your PCC instance has a service key
+* Your VMware Tanzu GemFire instance has a service key
     * `cf create-service-key myPCCInstance myKey`

 #### In standalone mode